MICLab-Unicamp/e2dhipseg/README.md

 FLIRT - optional if you want to use the automated volume registration, please do use it if your volumes are not in the MNI152 orientation, or you will get blank/wrong outputs\

 You can install pytorch following the guide in in https://pytorch.org/.
 If you plan to use a GPU, you should have the correct CUDA and CuDNN for your pytorch installation.
+For CPU only installation on Windows use the following commands:
+- pip install torch==1.3.0+cpu -f https:&#8203;//download.pytorch.org/whl/torch_stable.html
+- pip install torchvision==0.4.0+cpu -f https:&#8203;//download.pytorch.org/whl/torch_stable.html

-FLIRT can be installed following https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/Linux The other requirements can be installed with pip3
+FLIRT can be installed following https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/Linux (for Windows executables are aleady included)
+The other requirements can be installed with pip3